find, grep, awk Exercises - Troubleshooting and Practical Skill Building

 find /var/log -name "*.log" | xargs grep -h "ERROR" | awk '{print $4}' | sort | uniq -c | sort -rn

-Task: Identify IP addresses with 10+ 404 errors in the past hour from Apache access log and generate alert messages.
+From Apache access logs, find IPs with 10+ 404 errors in the past hour and produce alert messages.

 hour_ago=$(date -d '1 hour ago' '+%d/%b/%Y:%H')